TEHIK-EE/TerminologyServices/input/pagecontent/terminology.md

 ### Metadata
 Our long history of central terminology management has taught us the importance of metadata.
-Each terminology asset needs a periodic review, content quality control, and a responsible decision maker, maintainer, publisher, etc. Large international terminologies have their own processes defined for local content and translation management, but also the tiniest value sets need a dedicated owner and process for updating.
+Each terminology asset needs a periodic review, content quality control, a responsible decision maker, maintainer, publisher, etc. It is important to have an overview why the value sets were created, how are they intended to be used, who is authorised to update them, and which documents are they relevant for.

-For each terminology asset, certain list of metadata is created.
-This metadata is also published via terminology server as the terminology resource metadata.
+For each terminology asset, certain list of metadata is created (see the logical model in artifacts section of the IG).
+This metadata is published via terminology server as the terminology resource metadata.
 The metadata list (et klassifikaatori/koodiloendi pass) has been decided by the eHealth terminology coordination group run by the ministry of social affairs.
-This group is also responsible for validating requests for new classifications and code lists for national eHealth related use cases. eHealth terminology management also aims to follow the requirements set by the Statistics Board (Statistikaamet).
+This group is also responsible for validating requests for new classifications and code lists for national eHealth use cases. eHealth terminology management aims to follow the requirements set by the Statistics Board (Statistikaamet).

 Most of TEHIK's value sets follow the same process for updating and publishing, even when the owners of the content differ.
-Value sets based on large international code systems (SNOMED CT, ATC) are dependent on the release cycles and content management of the underlying terminology system.
+Value sets based on large international code systems (SNOMED CT, ATC) are dependent on the release cycles and content management of the underlying terminology systems.

 ### Terminology management

-While we're working on the process diagrams and new workflows, feel free to ask any questions about health information system code lists to andmekorraldus@tehik.ee
+While we're working on the process diagrams and new workflows, feel free to ask any questions about health information system code lists from andmekorraldus@tehik.ee
-All [SNOMED CT](https://browser.ihtsdotools.org/?) related questions are always welcome at snomed@tehik.ee If you need linguistic help with Estonian clinical terminology, try using the [health dictionary](https://tervisesonastik.tai.ee/) by Health Development Institute (TAI), or send them your question at medterm@tai.ee
+All [SNOMED CT](https://browser.ihtsdotools.org/?) related questions are always welcome at snomed@tehik.ee
+If you need linguistic help with Estonian clinical terminology, try using the [health dictionary](https://tervisesonastik.tai.ee/) by Health Development Institute (TAI), or send them your question at medterm@tai.ee